5 6 As A Fraction

 Visualizing 5 6

 Imagine a pizza cut into six slices.
 5 6 represents having five whole pizzas and all six slices of another pizza.
-This visual representation makes it easier to grasp the concept of the mixed number.
+Now, this visual representation makes it easier to grasp the concept of the mixed number.
 We can also use other visual aids like bars, circles, or shapes divided into six equal parts to represent this fraction.

 Working with 5 6 in Calculations